Kriz-hub/Holiday-Dialysis/README.md

 * section 2 the unordered list underneath "Our center offers.. " is inspirated by https://www.roompot.nl/care/behandelingen/vakantiedialyse/banjaard/.
 See the unordered list on that page.
 The same is on this part.
 When I reviewed this I find this unordered list was a too direct copy of website ...roompot.nl in my opinion, see link above.
 Therefore I changed it to a more familiar unordered list and not literally.
 See also commit "litle changes text section 2" on may 7th.

- I want to thank my mentor for guiding me through the process and keeping me inspirated
+ I want to thank mentor Marcel for guiding me through the process and keeping me inspirated.